-- 1. Bring up the section interface (click the "Setup" tab and then "Sections"). - 2.
-Click the "New section" button.
+1. Bring up the section interface (click the "Setup" tab and then "Sections").

-3. Type in a name for the section, for example "My section" and click the "OK" button.
+- 2. Click the "New section" button. - 3.
+Type in a name for the section, for example "My section" and an Identifier, for example "my_section" and click the "OK" button.
+Keep in mind that the identifier can only contain letters, numbers, underscores ("") and must have a letter prefix.